Home » Koh Mak » Koh Mak Beaches

 Leelawadee Speedboats coming from the mainland at Laem Ngop uses the pier at Makathanee as does Kai Bae Huts Speedboat coming from Koh Chang and Koh Kood.

-There are also minimarts, a Muay Thai gym, dive shop, some massage and even a few bars including Monkey Shocks, By The Sea, Talay at Baan Koh Mak and TK Huts.
+There are also minimarts, a Muay Thai gym, dive shop, some massage and even a few bars including Monkey Shocks, By The Sea, Talay at Baan Koh Mak, Koh Mak Sportsbar and Sips on the beach in front of TK Huts.

 South and East Coast – Ao Nid, Ao Baan Lang, Ao Pai, Laem Chan, Laem Son – Koh Mak Beaches